Charlesopuba/Delani-Studio/README.md

  ### Contact
  email me at :charlesopuba@gmail.com
  ###  License
- The project is underMIT license
+ The project is under MIT license

  ### Setup instuctions
  - Clone the program from the online repo at [          ]